Life insurance for people with Arthritis

 - Analgesics including hydrocodone (Vicodin) or Acetaminophen (Tylenol) for management of pain or pain relief

-- Nonsteroidal anti-inflammatory drugs (NSAID’s) which includes ibuprofen and salicylates which thin blood
+- Nonsteroidal anti-inflammatory drugs (NSAID’s) includes ibuprofen and salicylates which thin blood

 - Menthol or capsaicin cream to block pain signals in your joints

-- Immunosuppressants such as cortisone or prednisone which can be injected in to joints to reduce swelling
+- Immunosuppressants such as cortisone or prednisone can be injected into joints to reduce swelling

 Surgical treatment for arthritis

-More recently, major developments in the medical world has meant that surgery is an option to replace joints.
+More recently, major developments in the medical world have meant that surgery is an option to replace joints.
 Most common replacements include hip and knee joints.

 Surgery is generally used for people in later life with more severe symptoms to help improve lifestyle and mobility.